storybookjs/paths.macro/README.md

-# babel-plugin-paths
+# babel paths.macro

-Babel macro that allows you to "import" the location of the source-file.
+A [babel macro](https://github.com/kentcdodds/babel-plugin-macros) that allows you to "import" the location of the source-file.

 The supported paths you can import: